aviator-co/av/docs/av.1.md

 - av-fetch(1): Fetch latest repository state from GitHub
 - av-init(1): Initialize the repository for `av`
 - av-next(1): Checkout the next branch in the stack
-- av-pr-create(1): Create a pull request for the current branch
+- av-pr(1): Create a pull request for the current branch
-- av-pr-queue(1): Queue an existing pull request for the current branch
 - av-pr-status(1): Get the status of the associated pull request
 - av-prev(1): Checkout the previous branch in the stack
 - av-reorder(1): Interactively reorder the stack